BananaHolograma/FSM-CSharp/README.md

 You can download this plugin from the official [Godot asset library](https://godotengine.org/asset-library/asset/2039) using the AssetLib tab in your godot editor.
 Once installed, you're ready to get started
 ##  Manual
 To manually install the plugin, create an **"addons"** folder at the root of your Godot project and then download the contents from the **"addons"** folder of this repository.
+## GDScript
+This plugin has also been written in C# and you can find it on [FSM](https://github.com/GodotParadise/FSM)

 ## CSharp GlobalClasses
 In order to make available in the Godot editor the custom classes you've created, that unlike gdscript, in C# you need use Global classes.